mscarleski/Workflows/Desktop Automation/Excel Automation/CompareTwoColumns/ReadMe.txt

 4. If the previos condition is not tre we need another "if" to determin wich number is greater.

 5. In the Main we need a variable that increases at each step.

-Attention: This program works with only 8 values per column.
-Don't put more or less.